larsonzh/whois/docs/USAGE_EN.md

 - Symptoms: cannot establish IPv4 connections to ARIN:43; the official whois client is affected likewise.
 Switching to IPv6 works immediately.
 - Recommendation: prefer IPv6; or ensure your egress is a public IPv4 path not subject to blocking.
 If needed, specify ARIN's IPv6 literal via `--host`, or temporarily pin a starting server / disable redirects to aid troubleshooting.

+### Troubleshooting: transient empty response warnings (3.2.6+)

+In rare cases a server may accept a TCP connection but return an empty (or whitespace-only) body.
+To avoid a misleading authoritative tail with no data, the client detects this and performs a guarded retry:

+- ARIN targets: dynamically derives fallback candidates from DNS (prefer IPv6 then IPv4) and may retry up to 3 distinct candidates; no extra hop counted.
+- Other RIR targets: one DNS-derived fallback attempt (or same host if no alternate address); no extra hop counted.

+During this, you'll see warning diagnostics inserted into the combined output:

+- `=== Warning: empty response from <host>, retrying via fallback host <host> ===`
+- `=== Warning: empty response from <host>, retrying same host ===`
+- If all fallbacks fail: `=== Warning: persistent empty response from <host> (giving up) ===`

+Notes:
+- These warnings are part of stdout so they are visible in batch pipelines.
+They do not change the header/tail contract and do not increment hop counts during the retry.
+- You can reproduce this path in selftests by setting `WHOIS_SELFTEST_INJECT_EMPTY=1` and running `--selftest` (network required).

 ### Selftests (3.2.6+)

-Use `--selftest` to run internal tests (fold basics & unique + redirect logic) and exit.
+Use `--selftest` to run internal tests (fold basics & unique + redirect + lookup) and exit.
+Lookup checks cover IANA-first hop, single-hop authoritative, and the empty-response injection path.
+You can explicitly trigger the injection path by setting `WHOIS_SELFTEST_INJECT_EMPTY=1` (network required).
 To additionally enable GREP and SECLOG selftests:

 Build-time macros:
 ```bash